Lady Frances Balfour

-Lady Frances Balfour (née Campbell; 22 February 1858 – 25 February 1931) was a British aristocrat, author, and suffragist.
+Lady Frances Balfour (née Campbell; 22 February 1858 – 25 February 1931) was a British aristocrat, biographer, writer, and suffragist.
 She was one of the highest-ranking members of the British aristocracy to assume a leadership role in the Women's suffrage campaign in the United Kingdom.
-Balfour was a member of the executive committee of the National Society for Women's Suffrage from 1896 to 1919.
-As a non-violent suffragist, she was opposed to the militant actions of the Women's Social and Political Union, whose members were called the suffragettes.
+Balfour was a member of the executive committee of the National Society for Women's Suffrage (NUWSS) from 1896 to 1919.
+As a non-violent suffragist, she was opposed to the militant actions of the Women's Social and Political Union (WSPU).

-Life
+Family and early life

-The tenth child of British Liberal politician and Scottish peer George Campbell, 8th Duke of Argyll, and his wife, Lady Elizabeth Sutherland-Leveson-Gower (eldest daughter of the 2nd Duke of Sutherland), she was born at Argyll Lodge in Kensington, London.
+Frances Campbell was born on 22 February 1858 at Argyll Lodge in Kensington, London, England.
+She was the tenth child of British Liberal politician and Scottish peer George Campbell, 8th Duke of Argyll, and his wife, Lady Elizabeth Sutherland-Leveson-Gower (eldest daughter of George Sutherland-Leveson-Gower, 2nd Duke of Sutherland and Harriet Sutherland-Leveson-Gower, Duchess of Sutherland).
+Her siblings included John Campbell, 9th Duke of Argyll, Lord Colin Campbell and Lady Victoria Campbell.

 Lady Frances Campbell had a hip joint disease and from early childhood was in constant pain and walked with a limp.
 Her parents were deeply religious and involved in several different campaigns for social reform.
 She reportedly helped with these campaigns as a child, for example by knitting garments to be sent to the children of former slaves after slavery was formally banned by the government within the British territories in 1833.

+In February 1877, she slipped into the gallery of the House of Lords to listen to her father give a speech.
+She became a regular attendee to the Ladies Gallery in Parliament, attending major debates over Ireland, South Africa, education and church policy.